davidtchiu/davidtchiu.github.io/index.md

 Here's a link to my [curriculum vitae](CV.pdf).

 ### Recent Activities
 - (8/2022) We have received an NSF grant to provide travel scholarships to students attending IEEE/ACM UCC 2022 and BDCAT 2022 conferences.
+I am also chairing the student travel awards committee.
 - (5/2022) I am co-chairing the Poster Program at IEEE/ACM [UCC 2022](https://ucc-conference.org/) and [BDCAT 2022](https://bdcat-conference.org/), both to be held in Portland, Oregon in December.
 - (4/2022) Promoted to Full Professor, effective July 2022.
 - (4/2022) I am serving as a PC member for IDEAS 2022.